patrickjuchli/basic-ftp/README.md

 `pwd()`

-Returns the path of the current working directory.
+Get the path of the current working directory.

+`features()`

+Get a description of supported features.
+This will return a Map where keys correspond to FTP commands and values contain further details.

 `list()`